dicekeys/seeded-crypto/doxygen/JSON Format for Unsealing Instructions.md

 the same string is used both during sealing and unsealing.

-However, since it's format mirrors @ref derivation_options_format, and the DiceKeys API Fields are currently documented here, we currently document the Post-Decrytpion Instructions JSON fields below.
+However, since it's format mirrors @ref derivation_options_format, and the DiceKeys API Fields are currently documented here, we currently document the JSON format for Unsealing Instructions fields below.

 ### DiceKeys API Fields